FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/publishing/deploy-from-github.md

 keywords: [Apple App Store, Google Play Store, Deployment, GitHub]
 ---

-You can deploy your FlutterFlow app directly from a GitHub repository.
-This is especially useful when you are managing your app’s code on GitHub.
-Managing code on GitHub enables you to add custom features or advanced functionality that may not be fully supported by FlutterFlow's capabilities.
+If your FlutterFlow project is connected to a GitHub repository, the generated code can be pushed to GitHub, giving you full control over your project’s code.
+Then, you can deploy your app directly from the same repository, rather than deploying through FlutterFlow.

 Deploying from GitHub is particularly beneficial when:

 - You have written custom code that cannot be managed directly in FlutterFlow, such as features that require advanced Flutter functionality.
 - You want to manage the source code in an external GitHub repository for better version control.
 - You want to automate the process of deploying your app directly from GitHub to the Play Store or App Store after modifying the code.
-- You need full control over your project’s code and want to deploy a specific branch of your GitHub repository.
+- You want to deploy from a specific branch of your GitHub repository.

 ## Steps to Deploy